-Feeding little kids is a challenge, but it’s quite possible that their eating habits and behavior are totally normal.
-Picky eating is actually a very typical developmental phase, so if you know what to expect, you can handle the ups and downs with grace…and patience as you remember that learning to eat is a very long process!
+Feeding little kids is a challenge, but it’s quite possible their eating habits and behavior are totally normal.
+Picky eating is actually a very typical developmental phase, so if you know what to expect, you can handle the ups and downs with grace and patience as you remember learning to eat is a very long process!

-It can make our heads head spin.
+It can make our heads spin.
 By nature, toddlers are very (very) fickle eaters.
-This normal nature of selective eating can be intensely frustrating and unpredictable, and it can make us feel like we’re chasing a moving target at the table.
-Plus, when you combine it with the love that our toddlers have for routine, the expected, and the known, it’s easy to find yourself in a situation where your 16 month old only eats one very particular type of bread.
-Or your three year old refuses everything except crackers and cheese for lunch.
+This normal nature of selective eating can be intensely frustrating and unpredictable, and it can make us feel like a moving target at the table.
+Plus, when you combine it with the love that our toddlers have for routine, the expected, and the known, it’s easy to find yourself in a situation where your 16-month-old only eats one very particular type of bread.
+Or your 3-year-old refuses everything except crackers and cheese for lunch.

 Every single day.

 Sign up for our email updates to get tips and ideas sent to your inbox.

 For kids to feel comfortable enough to try a food, the newness has to go away.
 “It doesn’t go away in 2 offerings or 5 offerings, and often not in 10.
 Kids need to see things consistently in different settings by different people.
 It’s normal that your child doesn’t try things in the beginning and that they reject them in the beginning.
 It’s a normal phase of development,” says feeding therapist Jenny Berry.